By Mark Hodson, Sunday Times Travel Writer and Editor of 101 Holidays

 Q. Where is good for a group holiday in late August or mid September?

 A reader writes: “It is my turn to organise a secret surprise weekend next year going either end of August or middle of September, for 2 or 3 nights.
 The questions is where.
 There will be 10 or 12 of us and we don’t really want to spend all day travelling as we aren’t away for long.

 “Somewhere with a variety of good restaurants and unusual activities, spa etc. The average age of the group is 40.
 Our budget for accommodation and travel is around £600–£700 per couple but we can be flexible.”

 A. Northern Lights, a Champagne tour, a lodge in Cornwall…

 Jane Anderson, editor of 101 Honeymoons, recommends the island of Mallorca.
 “There are lots of low cost flights from regional airports, provided you avoid the school holidays, and you could stay in one of i-escape’s choice of boutique hotels.
 Go for historic Palma for city charm or stay on or close to the coast.

 “Overseas, I would recommend a Northern Lights holiday.
-September 2013 is a prime equinox month in what is forecast to be one of the best years for aurora displays in over a decade.
 A short break in Iceland to see the lights will cost around £600-700 per couple.
 I reckon you might just be able to do it if you fly Iceland Express from Stansted and stay in a reasonable hotel in Reykjavik (Hotel Cabin, perhaps).
 Nearby spa – well, you can’t beat the Blue Lagoon.
 Restaurants – plenty in the city and nearby.
 Unusual activities – how about driving up an active volcano in a super jeep.”
 Try Nordic Experience.